Owens-Illinois Glass Company

 NOTE: any bottle which is also marked with the brand name/ trademark DURAGLAS dates from 1940 or after, never before that year.
 This can help narrow down the production date of some glass containers.

-THE “I INSIDE AN O” TRADEMARK
+THE “I INSIDE AN OVAL” or “I INSIDE AN O” TRADEMARK

 Some bottle molds already in use were not re-engraved until as late as 1957, 1958, 1959, even, as mentioned, in 1966.
 However, after about 1958 the great majority of O-I containers carried the “new” (second) principal trademark, which merely consists of an I inside an oval, or circle.
-On some bottles this mark is very tiny or indistinct, often looking like a small “0” (a zero, or the letter O) with the “I” in the center hard to discern.
+On some bottles this mark is very tiny or indistinct, often looking like a small “0” (a zero, or the letter O) with the “I” in the center that’s hard to discern.

 OWENS” appears on the base of some clear prescription bottles.
 Illustrated among the pics on this page is the base of a bottle made at the Columbus, Ohio facility (plant #18) with a date code of “7” which in this case probably stands for 1937.
 I don’t know how late the word “OWENS” was embossed as a trademark on the base of those medicine bottles.